Asmita-Chotani/Unlocking-Data-Insights/README.md

 # Information Analysis

-Welcome to the **Information Analysis** project!
 This repository showcases a detailed analysis hosted on [RPubs](https://rpubs.com/achotani/information_analysis).
 The project demonstrates various techniques in data processing, visualization, and interpretation using R.

 ## Overview
 This project is a comprehensive example of how to perform exploratory data analysis (EDA) and derive meaningful insights from datasets.
 It includes: